MicrosoftDocs/sql-docs/docs/reporting-services/what-s-new-in-sql-server-reporting-services-ssrs.md

 ### Power BI Premium dataset support

 You can connect to Power BI datasets using either Microsoft Report Builder or SQL Server Data Tools (SSDT).
-Then, you can publish those reports to SSRS 2019 using SQL Server Analysis Services connectivity and use a stored Windows user name and password to enable the scenario.
+Then, you can publish those reports to SSRS 2019 using SQL Server Analysis Services (SSAS) connectivity and use a stored Windows user name and password to enable the scenario.
+For more information about SSAS, see - [What's new in SQL Server Analysis Services](/analysis-services/what-s-new-in-sql-server-analysis-services?viewFallbackFrom=sql-server-ver15)

 ### AltText (alternative text) support for report elements